 There are no prizes for collecting (or giving out) the greatest number of JIDs or for the variety of JIDs collected.
 After JOTA-JOTI we will ask each JOTA-JOTI location, however, to provide us with some statistical information on the number of JIDs collected and the number of JIDs issued.
 This will help us to record the success of JamPuz 2016, and make any necessary changes for JamPuz in 2017.
 We will also encourage you to post to Facebook and scout.org photos of your JamPuz sheets.

-The 2016 JIDs will be issued as part of the annual ‘sign up’ process; and so are not yet available.
+The 2016 JIDs are issued as part of the annual ‘sign up’ process.
 Those registering for JOTA-JOTI with a National Scouting Organization will also need to registered with the world registration system if they want a JID.

 There are a series of JamPuz Documents to help you play JamPuz.